fsbolero/fsbolero.github.io/docs/Routing.md

 # Prerequisites

 In order to use routing, you need to make sure that the page's base URL is set correctly.
-In most cases, you simply need to add the following inside the `<head>` of your page:
+In most cases, you simply need to add the following inside the `<head>` of your page (`wwwroot/index.html`):

 ```html
 <base href="/">